Braves beat Mets 4-0 for 5th win in row; Cespedes opts out

 ATLANTA (AP) — Kyle Wright and the Atlanta bullpen combined on a 10-hit shutout and the Braves won their fifth in a row, beating the Mets 4-0 Sunday and blanking a New York lineup that found out late that slugger Yoenis Céspedes had opted out of playing any more this season.

-The Mets released a statement from general manager Brodie Van Wagenen in the early innings that Céspedes wasn't at the ballpark and the team hadn't been able to contact him.
+Wright pitched scoreless ball for 3 1/3 innings despite allowing five hits and issuing four walks.
+Tyler Matzek (1-0), A.J.
+Minter, Shane Greene and Mark Melancon blanked New York over the final 5 2/3 innings to send the Mets to their fifth consecutive loss.

-After the game, Van Wagenen said: “He’s decided to opt out of the remainder of the season for COVID-related reasons."
+“They’ve been really good.
+We’ve put a lot on them,” Atlanta manager Brian Snitker said of his bullpen.
+“It’s been all hands on deck.
+They have been better than expected.
+Thank goodness because we needed it.
+Everyone who came out of the bullpen was huge.”

-Céspedes went 0 for 4 during a 7-1 loss Saturday night in Atlanta.
-He was 5 for 31 (.161) with 15 strikeouts this year as the Mets' designated hitter.
-A two-time All-Star, the 34-year-old Céspedes returned to the lineup this season for the first time since July 20, 2018, after a series of injuries.
+The Mets released a statement from general manager Brodie Van Wagenen in the early innings that said Céspedes, 34, wasn’t at the ballpark and the team had been unable to contact him.
+Van Wagenen said after the game the organization was notified by Céspedes’ agent during the loss that he had decided to opt out for “for COVID-related reasons.”

 Ronald Acuna Jr. drew a bases-loaded walk in the third from David Peterson (1-1).
 Freddie Freeman added an RBI grounder.